Danielskry/Awesome-RAG/README.md

 ---

+## Contributing

-This list continues to evolve.
-Contributions are welcome to make this resource more comprehensive 🙌
+This is a community-driven resource and continues to evolve.
+Contributions are welcome!
+If you'd like to add resources, fix errors, or improve organization:

+1. Fork the repository
+2. Create a branch for your changes
+3. Submit a pull request with a clear description

+For new entries, ensure links are working, descriptions are accurate and concise, and content fits the appropriate section.

+## License

+This project is licensed under the [CC0 1.0 Universal](LICENSE).